scholzj/kafka-enablement-2020/kafka-architecture/README.md

 * Kill one of the consumers started before
 * Send some messages with the same key as was used before for this consumer
-* Show that one of the other consumers got the partition assigned and will receive it
+* Notice that one of the other consumers got the partition assigned and will receive it

 ### Message replay

-Consume the messages from Kafka with a new group:
+* Consume the messages from Kafka with a new group:

 ```
 ./kafka-2.5.0/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic demo --from-beginning  --property print.key=true --property key.separator=":" --group replay-group
 ```

-After it consumes all messages, try to restart it to make sure they were all committed.
+* After it consumes all messages, try to restart it to make sure they were all committed - no messages should be received
-Than go and reset the consumer group offset.
-You can first list all the groups:
+* List all the groups:

 ```
 ./kafka-2.5.0/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --all-groups --list
 ```

-or describe them:
+* Or describe them:

 ```
 ./kafka-2.5.0/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --all-groups --describe
 ```

-Reset the offset to 0:
+* Go and reset the offset to 0:

 ```
 ./kafka-2.5.0/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --reset-offsets --to-earliest --group replay-group --topic demo --execute
 ```

-Try to consume the messages again - you should receive them from the beginning of the topic:
+* Try to consume the messages again - you should receive them from the beginning of the topic:

 ```
 ./kafka-2.5.0/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic demo --from-beginning  --property print.key=true --property key.separator=":" --group replay-group